Ransomware goes pro: How crooks are getting into customer service

 Customer service reps help victims find out how to buy cryptocurrency, like bitcoin, to pay the ransom and negotiate with victims to decrypt specific files.
 They also offer immunity packages to ensure victims can't get hit again.

 Burzstein said the development has been staggering, as ransomware has evolved into organized crime.
-Cybercriminals have even hired graphic designers to make their websites and malware look better for a more inviting aesthetic.
+Cybercriminals have even hired graphic designers to give their websites and malware a more inviting aesthetic.

 Google's research team also found that ransomware attackers have been outsourcing much of the heavy lifting to massive botnets to get people infected.
 Locky and Cerber both rented out the Necurs botnet to spam millions of emails in the hopes of spreading its ransomware around the world.